mjendrusch/acr-dms/README.md

 jupyter notebook
 ```

-Open the notebook `AcrDMS.ipynb`, click on "Cell" in the toolbar and select "Run All".
+Open the notebook `AcrDMS.ipynb` and run the cells you want to evaluate from top to bottom, or click on "Cell" in the toolbar and select "Run All".
 This will run all analyses and reproduce all plots used in our manuscript.